Christian M. 7 min read

 Broadband cybersecurity compliance with the Data Protection Act 2018

-The Data Protection Act 2018 (DPA 2018) is the UK’s implementation of the General Data Protection Regulation (GDPR), which sets high standards for personal data protection.
-While it primarily focuses on businesses and organisations handling personal data, it may also affect business broadband providers and other third parties involved in data transmission if there is a data breach in their infrastructure.
+While it primarily focuses on businesses and organisations handling personal data, it also applies to business broadband providers and other third parties involved in data transmission if there is a data breach in their infrastructure.

 DPA 2018 requirements for broadband cybersecurity